japl-lang/japl/README.md

 - Arbitrary-precision arithmetic (__Coming soon__)
 - Generators (__Coming soon__)
 - A standard library with collections, I/O utilities, scientific modules, etc (__Coming soon__)
-- Multithreading and multiprocessing support (with a global VM Lock like CPython)
+- Multithreading and multiprocessing support with a global VM Lock like CPython (__Coming soon__)
+- Multiple GC implementations which can be chosen at runtime or via CLI: bare refcount, refcount + generational GC, M&S (__Coming soon__)

 Other than that, JAPL features closures, function definitions, classes, inheritance and static scoping.
-You can check the provided example `.jpl` files in the repo to find out more about JAPL.
+You can check the provided example `.jpl` files in the repo to find out more about its syntax.

 ### Disclaimer